Sewer56/struct-compression-analyzer/format-schema.md

   - `bits`: Number of bits to skip

 The fields of the struct are read in a loop until no more (non-padding) bytes are written to output.
+Unlike arrays, the stream is not auto advanced to the next field.

 ##### Group Field Endianness